taka-umeda/norm.dist/README.md

 # norm.dist
-Functions and sample codes for generating random samples from the standard normal distribution
+functions.f90 : Source file of functions for generating random samples from the standard normal distribution

+main.f90 : Samples file for showing how to use the functions.